Clustering in Managed File Transfer (MFT): Why High Availability and Scalability Matter

-When these transfers slow down or stop, the impact is immediate:
+When file transfers stop, the impact can be immediate:

 • Compliance and audit exposure